 95% of hospice care is given in the home.
 The home is defined by where the patient lives, not necessarily their permanent residence.
 This can include a residential home, nursing home, skilled nursing facility, etc. The remaining percentage of hospice care is provided to patients in inpatient units and/or hospitals.
 Everyone in Florida can be served by hospice.
-When searching for a Hospice Program, it is not important that the hospice office be located near the patient’s home, because the professional care givers travel to the patient’s place of residence to provide routine care.
+When searching for a provider, it is not important that the hospice office be located near the patient’s home, because the professional care givers travel to the patient’s place of residence to provide routine care.
 However, you do want to choose a hospice program that serves your county.

 Steps to help you chose the right hospice for you: